cocos-creator/docs-3d-deprecated/en/editor/preview/browser.md

         |--index.ejs
 ```

-> **Note**: There are some preview menu items and preview debugging tools in the preview template, We recommended you keep all the content and **just add what you need** or modified code carefully to avoid some unexpected errors..
+> **Note**: there are some preview menu items and preview debugging tools in the preview template, We recommended you keep all the content and **just add what you need** or modified code carefully to avoid some unexpected errors..
 In addition, if `index.html` and `index.ejs` coexist, `index.html` **will replace** `index.ejs` as the render-template for preview page.

 ### Examples of Use